-[Tony is reacting to Charlie's description of the two-meter boulder.
+[Tony is reacting to Charlie's description of the two-meter boulder, which is about 20 meters south of the Rover.
 Houston doesn't yet have a TV picture.]146:43:51 Duke: It has a bluish cast to it, black maybe.
 (Stops to listen) Okay, you already see it, huh?
 And beyond that, there's a white one that looks like that big one that John sampled (on the southwest rim of Station 1).
 Think we ought to get one of those.
 Okay; pan's complete.

 [Charlie's Station 8 pan consists of frames AS16-108- 17663 to 17681.]146:44:11 Duke: (Looking at LMP-15) Double core, here, is first thing.
 I think we're in the ray, so I'll just sample right out...Do it right over here.
 (Static; Long Pause)